 Learn more about the curriculum in the Graduate Bulletin.

-If you have questions about the admission process, please contact Paury Flowers at TheaterMFA@temple.edu.
+This program is not currently recruiting -- if you have questions about the admission process, please contact Paury Flowers at TheaterMFA@temple.edu.